patternfly/pf-codemods/CONTRIBUTING.md

     - You can also replace `v5` with another version directory within the repo
 1. Run `yarn test:v5:single` to run the `pf-codemods` command against the `test.tsx` file and to check what error/warning messages a consumer would see when running our codemods
     - You can also run `yarn test:v5:single --fix` to see what the `test.tsx` file looks like after fixes are applied, allowing you to check whether fixes are applied as expected.
 Make sure to not save the `test.tsx` file after applying fixes.
-1. If the rule you're adding should have a severity of `warning` rather than `error`, add the rule name to the `warningRules` array in `eslint-plugin-pf-codemods/index.js`.
+1. If the rule you're adding should have a severity of `warning` rather than `error`, add the rule name to the `warningRules` array in `eslint-plugin-pf-codemods/src/ruleCustomization.js`.
-1. If the rule you're adding has not yet been merged into pf-react, add the rule name to the `betaRuleNames` array in `eslint-plugin-pf-codemods/index.js`.
+1. If the rule you're adding is intended for a consumer to explicitly run manually, add the rule name to the `betaRuleNames` array in `eslint-plugin-pf-codemods/src/ruleCustomization.js`.

 ## Troubleshooting